 Anonymous grading masks any identifiable student personal information (name, email address, and student ID) from appearing anywhere within the assignment workflow, including while grading student submissions.

-If at any point you identify a problem with a submission, you have the ability to reveal the student's name by reverting the assignment setting.
+If at any point you identify a problem with a submission, you can turn this off this on the the assignment settings page to reveal the student's name.
 This will remove anonymity for all students within the assignment.

 Enabling anonymous grading

 Anonymous grading is set at the assignment level.
 This feature is available for all assignment types.

 To enable anonymous grading for an assignment, follow the steps below.

 - In the Submission Anonymization section, select Enable Anonymous Grading.

 - Don’t forget, you can come back to the assignment settings and turn off anonymous grading if you need to.